-Antiperspirants have been a hot-button issues lately, because they contain aluminum.
-Because of aluminum salt’s possible connection to certain diseases, and the lack of studies on long-term use, some have chosen to opt out of using aluminum-containing antiperspirants.
+Antiperspirants have been a hot-button issue lately due to their containing aluminum.
+Because of aluminum salt’s possible connection to certain diseases and the lack of studies analyzing long-term use, some have chosen to opt out of using aluminum-containing antiperspirants.

 The Difference Between Deodorant and Antiperspirant

 Though they’re used interchangeably when talking about products that keep you from smelling funky, deodorant and antiperspirants function differently.
 That’s a key difference, because it means different active ingredients in each.
-Both of these are intended to inhibit the less-than-floral scent that comes from your underarms when you sweat and bacteria feeds on and excretes certain things in that sweat — causing odor.
+Both of these are intended to inhibit the less-than-floral scent that comes from your underarms when you sweat and when bacteria feed on and excrete certain things in that sweat, thus causing an odor.

 Deodorant does what the name suggests: it gets rid of the odor.
 By using alcohol, antibacterial agents like triclosan, or chelating agents that curb bacteria, deodorants reduce odor-causing bacteria.
 This means you’ll smell less, but you’ll still sweat.